jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The ray of sunshine is, moderate Progressives and Conservatives are still the vast majority of people out there today.
 While many reasonable people find motivation in Left or Right ideologies, they concentrate on real-world problem solving and not ideological purity.
 Thus, it's much easier for moderate citizens to discard ideology, compromise, and "reach across the aisle" to solve a problem.

 However, as we keep using more Internet Age technology, it gets harder to rationalize aging ideological beliefs.
-Some people try by creating phantoms so they can "fight" them, and willingly get pettier every year to justify why the supposed villain never seems to die.
-The result is a 24/7 media circus that's making our society hate itself.
+The result is many moderate minded people abandoning politics, while loyalists watch the 24/7 media circus that's making our society hate itself.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/J2Pjudf0810?start=3" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-_Keep in mind, commentators, reporters, and columnists don't go to work like you, and then think about the world.
+_This is what Left/Right has devovled to.
+Keep in mind, commentators, reporters, and columnists don't go to work like you, and then think about the world.
 Being on TV is their job.
 But since too many of us still listen to their opinion, our elected politicians are forced to care what they think.
 Real politics put modern technology into ordinary people's hands.
 Once we start concentraing on building our own levers of power, our politicians will be free to help us._

 ## The Internet Age Needs a New Philosophy

 For Techvolution to be our new Internet Age philosophy, it must inspire everyone in the middle-class to see the big picture again.
-Left/Right are whiners who'd you never select to start a new civilization, and so really should not be in control of our current one.
-The future is being built by the people working at Tesla, SpaceX, Deno, Mozilla, OpenAI, and Blue Origin.
-Everyone who wants to live in the Internet Age should be following these heroes' example.
+Our future is being built by the people working at Tesla, SpaceX, Deno, Mozilla, OpenAI, and Blue Origin.
+Everyone who wants to live in the Internet Age should be following these heroes' example today.

-Therefore, regular people should fund, make, and use modern levers of power.
+Therefore, regular people should start to fund, make, and use our own levers of power.
 Examples are home solar panels to power an urban farm, a car maintenance records app to keep our vehicle's in good condition, and openly available management performance reviews to help keep our companies honest.

 Techvolution will work best if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.